thebrain365/surveys-webapp/README.md

 # surveys-webapp
-This is a practical assignment from Tshimologong Software Development Internship Programme
+This is a practical assignment for Tshimologong Software Development Internship Programme